matiman/Q3T_Sol_Matty/capstone_DevLoot/README.md

 Our concept is taken from “**Learn How to Learn**” that helps anyone to learn new concept quickly and also build a strong muscle memory foundation that can’t be forgotten using interactive learning, visualization and spaced repetition.

 The first MVP contains only the backend Anchor program that allows us to measure students progress onchain which can be verified by anyone in the future.

+Feel free to refer to the [Flow chart](https://github.com/matiman/Q3T_Sol_Matty/blob/main/capstone_DevLoot/DevLoot%20-%20Userstory.docx), [Lean canvas business plan](https://github.com/matiman/Q3T_Sol_Matty/blob/main/capstone_DevLoot/Lean%20Canvas-1.png), [User stories](https://github.com/matiman/Q3T_Sol_Matty/blob/main/capstone_DevLoot/DevLoot%20-%20Userstory.docx), and [Architectural Diagram](https://github.com/matiman/Q3T_Sol_Matty/blob/main/capstone_DevLoot/Architectural%20Diagram.png).

 **How the backend works ?**